Get insider access

 Build Quality

-The Google Pixel Buds Pro's build quality is good.
+The Google Buds Pro's build quality is good.
 The buds are mostly made of plastic and silicone but feel sturdy.
 They're certified IPX4 for resistance against water splashes, making them a solid choice for working out.
 However, the ear tips feel like they may rip with continuous use.

 7.0